mattg95/FE_nc_news/readme.md

 # NC News

 NC News is a reddit-style news application.
 It allows users to view news articles on a variety of topics including football, coding and cooking.
 Users can vote on articles, and post comments.
 The can also vote on other user's comments, and delete their own comments.
+To see the hosted app, please visit: https://nc-news-react-app.herokuapp.com/

 NC News was built using a ReactJs front-end and a NodeJs and PSQL back-end.
 A link to the back-end repo of the site can be found here: https://github.com/mattg95/be-nc-news.
 A hosted version of the API can be found at https://nc-news-matt-g.herokuapp.com/api.